Home >> Python >> Role of Python Libraries in Image Processing

 Pillow (PIL)

-Pillow is a user-friendly library for basic image manipulation such as resizing, cropping, and format conversion.
-It’s ideal for lightweight applications and automation scripts.
+Pillow offers user-friendly solutions for basic image manipulations like resizing, cropping, and format conversion.
+It is ideal for lightweight applications and automation scripts.

 Scikit-image

-Scikit-image is a library built on top of NumPy and SciPy.
-It is designed for advanced image analysis and supports operations such as segmentation, morphology, filtering, and feature extraction.
+Designed for advanced image analysis, Scikit-image is built on top of NumPy and SciPy.
+It supports operations such as segmentation, morphology, filtering, and feature extraction.

 NumPy

-Numpy is a number-handling library.
-While not an image processing library per se, NumPy is essential for handling image data as arrays.
+Though not an image processing library itself, NumPy is essential for handling image data as arrays.
 It provides the computational backbone for most image processing tasks.

 TensorFlow and PyTorch

-These are deep learning libraries and are invaluable for image recognition, object detection, and neural style transfer.
-Today, they power many AI-based visual applications.
+These are deep learning libraries that are instrumental for image recognition, object detection, and neural style transfer.
+They power many modern AI-based visual applications.

 These libraries are used in the development of various applications, many of which we use today.
 Budding programmers can easily learn to use these libraries for their own apps and experiment with them.

 Python libraries can be combined with various web-based tools to provide specific functions or enhance existing ones.
-For instance, in an image to text converter, an OCR library such as pytesseract is used for the extraction of text from images.
+For instance, in an image to text converter, an OCR library such as pytesseract is used for extracting text from images.

-However, Tesseract on its own is not that accurate unless you are using very high-quality images.
-That’s why many programmers commonly use OpenCV together with pytesseract to extract readable text from images.
-In this scenario, OpenCV is used to enhance the image quality before OCR is done.
-This is called image preprocessing.
+However, to increase accuracy, programmers often use OpenCV in conjunction with pytesseract to extract readable text from images.
+In this case, OpenCV is used to enhance the image quality before OCR is performed, a process known as image preprocessing.

 import cv2